 The prefrontal cortex is still developing well into adulthood.
 It’s the part of the brain responsible for understanding actions and consequences, impulse control, and decision-making.

 As this part of the brain matures, teens will better understand the process and importance of setting and achieving goals.

 Instead of mindlessly going to physical therapy or wearing orthotics because their parents make them, teens will begin to understand why they need to commit to management for cerebral palsy.
 They’ll figure out that this is something that they want and motivate themselves.

 Their brains and bodies are still developing and with the right mindset, teens with cerebral palsy should be able to improve their movements.

 Why Do Functions Worsen or Not Improve in the Teen Years?

 With all this potential for improvement, why do motor functions appear to worsen or plateau in teenagers?

 Neuroplasticity is the brain’s ability to rewire itself and adapt.
 The best way to promote it is through massed practice.
 The more you repeat an affected function, the more rewiring and strengthening of neural pathways occurs.

-Thousands of repetitions are required to rewire the brain, and many individuals with cerebral palsy simply don’t put in the work.
+Thousands of repetitions are required to rewire the brain, and many individuals with cerebral palsy don’t participate in the necessary therapy to achieve this.

 Recovery Stories of Teenagers with Cerebral Palsy